Rosuav/MustardMine/README.md

     once.
 In fact, this almost certainly means that I do NOT want to have them all come from "MustardMine"; they should come from the authenticated user.
 That way, if there's an issue with spam, it falls on the person who made the choices.
+  - Configuration:
+    - Needs "guilds" OAuth scope
+    - /users/@me/guilds
+    - /guilds/{guild.id}/channels
+    - Retain the channel ID and a "descriptor" formed from the guild name and channel name
+    - Shouldn't need the guild ID
 * Query StreamLabs extension for schedule?
   - Would require assistance from SL, which they don't currently offer
   - Reverse-engineering is impractical; needs an API.